londonbarrett/context-forms-proto/README.md

 way, it uses the most recent React Context API for handling the state of the form in a central component.

+Why not formik? it re renders all the form.

+Why not redux forms? too much haha.

 ## Features

 - Performant: It just re-renders the input updated, not the entire